eclipsesource/emfcloud-website-source/content/_index/why/complex-models.md

   #url = "/support"
 +++

-EMF.cloud supports from very simple models, such as a single JSON file, to complex models which are scattered across multiple files, formats and sources.
+EMF Cloud supports from very simple models, such as a single JSON file, to complex models which are scattered across multiple files, formats and sources.
 To manage cross-references among different files in your workspace, a dedicated cross-reference service will scan your workspace and build an index of model elements and references.